 Robotics and Automation in Order Fulfillment

 Robotic process automation (RPA) can make sure that warehousing operations can be optimized to the extent that you can reduce cost and speed up order processing.
 Inventory data can be provided by IoT sensors installed on shelves, while orders are filled and restocked by robots.
+Additionally, AI tools contribute to an efficient sales process by streamlining lead scoring, improving buyer engagement, and shortening sales cycles.
+Businesses using AI for sales operations can reduce cycle times by up to 25%.

 The role of generative AI in this venture can bring even more advantages to RPA, namely: